alphagov/re-build-systems-test/README.md

     export JENKINS_ENV_NAME=[environment-name]
     ```

+    This is usually something like test, staging, production, or your name if you are doing development.

 1. Create an S3 bucket to host the terraform state file.

     From the root of your working copy run